-This policy shall be available at the school in a place or places accessible to all students, teachers and other personnel.
+This policy shall be conspicuously posted in each school in a place or places accessible to all students, teachers and other personnel.
 The school shall develop a method for discussing this policy with students which shall take into account their level of understanding based upon their grade level or other consideration generally applicable to students enrolled in the same class or grade.
-The school administrative leadership also shall discuss this policy with administrators and teachers, and other school personnel whose employment duties bring them into contact with students.
+The school district also shall discuss this policy with administrators and teachers, and other school personnel whose employment duties bring them into contact with students.